codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

   It may take a few moments for the changes to be synced to the cluster before the integration account appears in the list.

-### Integration resource in shared runtime configuration
+### Integration resource in shared configuration repo
-The integration resource is created in the shared runtime configuration Git repository, under `resources`.
+The integration resource is created in the Git repository with the shared configuration, under `resources`.
 The exact location depends on whether the integration is shared with _all_ or _specific_ runtimes:
 * All runtimes: Created in `resources/all-runtimes-all-clusters/`
 * Selected runtimes: Created in `resources/runtimes/<runtime-name>/`